Lifestyle Modifications for Sustainable Weight-loss – Stand Tall, Breathe Deep

-Being in the health and fitness field, I do my best to stay informed on health-related topics to provide valuable information to my clients.
+Being in the health and fitness field for over a decade, I do my best to stay informed in fitness topics to provide valuable information to my clients.
 Today I’ll be sharing tips on what to look for in a top-quality CBD or cannabidiol oil.
-I’ve recently added a CBD oil to my wellness routine.
-It’s been less than two weeks, so I can not give a thorough review.
-However, I can share what is essential to consider in such a product.
+I will share the top 5 non-negotiables to look for in a CBD oil.

 First, I’ll begin with a brief review of the endocannabinoid system (ECS), that’s where the cannabinoids are able to interact with our nervous system and affect our health.
 Cannabinoids are components of the cannabis plant.
 Experts are still learning about this system and its full potential.